 Students need to decide which of these characteristics are the most important and then find colleges that check those boxes.

-These considerations are important, and we have great partners that help guide students through the college selection criteria mentioned; however, we would strongly suggest you put cost near the top of this list.
-Cost needs to be a make it or break it factor when developing a college list.
+The above list of considerations are important, and we have great partners that help guide students through the college selection criteria mentioned; however, we would strongly suggest you put cost near the top of this list.
+Cost needs to be a make it or break it factor when choosing a college.

-“In 2012, 71 percent of students graduating from four-year colleges had student loan debt.”
-In 2016, the average debt per grad increased to $37,172–a 6% increase from the prior year!
+“Among the Class of 2019, 69% of college students took out student loans, and they graduated with an average debt of $29,900.”
 While some debt may be unavoidable, the goal is to keep it at a manageable level to minimize the impact on the future graduate.

 Figuring out the cost is not a simple matter of looking up the tuition, room and board, and fees on a college’s website.
 Those figures are what we call the “sticker price.”
 And just like buying a car, you rarely pay full sticker price when you make a purchase.
 If you are an informed college consumer the sticker price is irrelevant.
 It is all about your “net cost” to attend.

 Financial aid policies can be difficult to decipher by simply looking at a school’s website.
 Every family’s financial situation is unique, and you should never assume that the average financial aid packages touted on the website and in brochures will apply.

 Here are 3 key questions to ask when assessing your family’s affordability at a particular college: